alperengormez/alperengormez.github.io/_posts/2024-11-07-my-thesis-narrated.md

 I think I was lucky enough to be exposed to different problems during my Ph.D., both at school and in the industry via internships.
 I had the chance to tackle interesting problems, organize my thoughts and data, and communicate insights in an easy-to-digest way.
 The cherry on top has been my research topic.
 Efficient inference & training is more crucial today than ever.
 I hope Eco is right and the experience I gained throughout the Ph.D. will prove useful whatever work lies ahead

-If you found this post or my thesis useful for research, please consider citing them.
+If you found this post or my thesis useful for your research, please consider citing them.

 <small>Published: Nov 7, 2024.<br>
 Last edited: Nov 7, 2024.</small>